 I realize timing is everything.
 I know I retired during a bad time for the Federal govt & the veterans retirement system, that is, between 2008 & 2015, when there was not a Streamlined, one-stop process for honorable & medically retired personnel.

 Yikes!
 Due to the sums involved, it is highly recommended that you contact an attorney that specializes in military law and/or military disability claims.
 Since the VA and DoD are not known for their transparency or efficiency, I suspect that something can be done legally.

 I understand that a P.O. can revocate a probationer at any time during probation right down to the last day.
 However waiting to violate the probationer on the 720th day of a 730 day sentence when they had been in violation from the very start.
 The only thing probationer did consistently was keep...
 Read more »

 I cannot comment on the correctness of the PO's actions.
 One factor is that the parole system is horribly overloaded--this leads to delays.
 It is possible that the monthly appearances and heavy caseload caused the PO to not review whether all the terms of the parole were complied with.
-While this...Read more »
+While...Read more »

 The judge did not accept our request and allowed the testimonies to be accepted.
 There were many objections that we had during the trial and our lawyer was vocal about them during the trial but the judge seemed to be very biased and accept whatever the District Attorney requested.
 We lost trial...
 Read more »

 Since I was not there and I do not know your case, I cannot comment on all the particularities of your case.
 I can, however, provide general information.
 A suppression hearing (often attached to a motion in limine) is nothing more than a request (usually by the defendant) to exclude evidence from...Read more »